 Run your first selenium script by following the steps mentioned below:

-Here I will be showing you how to run a simple selenium code using Maven as a build tool, and IntelliJ IDEA as an IDE( you can use Eclipse too, with the same steps)
+This section demonstrates a minimal Selenium setup focused on validating browser interaction rather than showcasing complex frameworks, keeping the learning curve manageable using Maven as a build tool, and IntelliJ IDEA as an IDE( you can use Eclipse too, with the same steps)

 Step 1: Set Up Your Project